mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 Before starting the backfilling process, it’s important to have a discussion internally to determine the volume of historical data that needs to be migrated.
 It’s advisable to migrate only what you need i.e. recent data actively queried by the team, as this is more manageable and resource-efficient.

-Mixpanel accepts data up to 5 days old, so it is advisable to initiate the backfill process only after the data for a given day has stabilized to avoid the need for multiple backfills.
+Mixpanel client-side SDKs, by default, use the /track API endpoint which accepts events up to 5 days old, so it is advisable to initiate the backfill process only after the data for a given day has stabilized to avoid the need for multiple backfills.
 If waiting is not feasible, consider using `mp_processing_time_ms` property (UTC timestamp of when the event was processed by our servers) to identify late-arriving events and selectively backfill them into the new project.
 To prevent data duplication caused by backfilling, ensure that each imported event includes a [`$insert_id`](https://developer.mixpanel.com/reference/import-events#propertiesinsert_id) which provides a unique identifier for the event and is used for deduplication.

 There are different ways to backfill historical data into the new project, depending on where your data resides:
 1. Mixpanel APIs - If Mixpanel is your single source of truth, export data from existing project via [Raw Export API](https://developer.mixpanel.com/reference/raw-event-export) and then import it into the new project via [Import API](https://developer.mixpanel.com/reference/import-events).
 Ensure that the data is compatible with Simplified ID Merge before importing it to Mixpanel.